When did cross-country skiing become an Olympic sport?

 In another display of their cross-country skiing prowess, Russia’s women won all five cross-country gold medals in Nagano.
 At the end of the Games, Russia’s women had collected seven out of 12 individual medals.

-Norway’s cross-country stars Bjoern Daehlie and Thomas Alsgaard found themselves in trouble in the 30km classical after choosing the wrong skis for the event.
+Norway’s cross-country stars Bjorn Daehlie and Thomas Alsgaard found themselves in trouble in the 30km classical after choosing the wrong skis for the event.
 Racing on 18 inches of fresh snow, in flurries which never let up, Alsgaard realized his errors and quit at the halfway point.
 Daehlie kept racing, finishing in 20th place.

 Daehlie returned to form, concluding his brilliant Olympic career by winning three gold medals and one silver in Nagano.
 It was the third time Daehlie had won four medals at an Olympic Winter Games.
 In a relay rematch of the Norway-Italy duel from ‘94, Daehlie and Norway edged the Italians to take gold.
-In the 50km, Daehlie crossed the finish line eight seconds ahead of Sweden’s Niklas Jonsson and collapsed on the snow, where he stayed for more than five minute.
+In the 50km, Daehlie crossed the finish line eight seconds ahead of Sweden’s Niklas Jonsson and collapsed on the snow, where he stayed for more than five minutes.

 Lillehammer 1994